-The fair value of borrowing is lower than the carrying amount because the Council's portfolio includes fixed rate loans where the interest rate payable is higher than the new loan rate.
+The fair value of borrowing is lower than the carrying amount because the Council's loan portfolio includes fixed rate loans where the interest rate payable is lower than the new loan rate.
+This is a notional gain, based on economic conditions as at 31 March 2023, compared to the value of the loan portfolio on the open market.